 And we saw what happened.

-You know, I want to be very clear here, because even during the height of all of this Russia, Russia, Russia, when we were exposing deep corruption and premeditated fraud on a FISA court on four separate occasions, and you know, just outright lying and and the entire process corrupted at the very top.
+You know, I want to be very clear here because even during the height of all of this Russia, Russia, Russia, when we were exposing deep corruption and premeditated fraud on a FISA court on four separate occasions and, you know,

-I I went out of my way because I thought it was important, Christy, to to point out that the 99% of brave men and women in the FBI do a very dangerous job, and they have ethics and and morals and integrity, and I have confidence in them.
+just outright lying and the entire process corrupted at the very top, I went out of my way because I thought it was important, Christy, to point out that the 99% of brave men and women in the FBI do a very dangerous job and they have ethics and morals and integrity and I have confidence in them.

-You know, I I've I've made my arguments as it relates to the officer in the Floyd case based on my watching the video and my knowledge of police training and my knowledge of martial arts as a student of eight years.
+You know, I've made my arguments as it relates to the officer in the Floyd case based on my watching the video and my knowledge of police training and my knowledge of martial arts as a student of eight years.

-Uh, and I mean a serious student.
+And I mean a serious student.

-This is not not a hobby for me.
+This is not a hobby for me.

-And I've I I've articulated them to people.
+And I've articulated them to people.

-Uh no need to repeat them anymore, but the jury's gonna do what they do, and but it's have have police suffered as a result of people.
+No need to repeat them anymore, but the jury's going to do what they do.

-Yeah, that I mean the stereotyping of cops.
+Yeah, I mean, the stereotyping of cops.

 Yeah, it's unfair.